tdegeus/QPot/README.md

 ##### From source

 >   You need *xtensor*, *xtensor-python* and optionally *xsimd* as prerequisites.
+>   In addition *scikit-build* is needed to control the build from Python.
 >   The easiest is to use *conda* to get the prerequisites:
 >
 >   ```bash
 >   conda install -c conda-forge xtensor-python
 >   conda install -c conda-forge xsimd
+>   conda install -c conda-forge scikit-build
 >   ```
 >
 >   If you then compile and install with the same environment